Crash reports belong on the issue tracker! Feature suggestions, too! Please, I'm having a hard enough time keeping track of everything as it is.

 Many tool parts can also be graded in the Material Grader.
 This will assign a random grade (or ranking) to the part.
 Possible grades (lowest to highest) are: E, D, C, B, A, S, SS, SSS, with 'B' being the most common.
 Grades are normally distributed, meaning both high and low grades are less common.

 As stated above, the Material Graded grades tool parts.
-It requires Chaos to function (see the section on Chaos further down the page), meaning it should be placed near Nodes or Pylons.
+It no longer requires Chaos to function, but will run much faster if it has some.
 Items can be piped into the top or sides and out the bottom.

 Tool upgrades are additional things you can apply to tools that are not enchantments or cosmetic changes.